aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

 Represents leader lines on a chart.
 Leader lines connect data labels to data points.
-This object isn\\u9225\\u6a9b a collection; there\\u9225\\u6a9a no object that represents a single leader line.
+This object isn't a collection; there's no object that represents a single leader line.

 **Returns:**
 [Line](../../com.aspose.cells/line)